-In case of inclement weather, the official announcements for closings, delays, or remote instructional days will be announced by Dr. Lane through the School Messenger system.
-Parents should use their own discretion about sending their children to school during very inclement weather.
+In severe weather including snow, ice, etc. or other emergency situations, the official announcement for closings or delays or remote instructional days will be announced by Dr. Lane through the School Message system.
+Parents should use their own discretion about sending their children to school during extreme inclement weather.
 If you choose to keep your child home due to weather conditions and school is in session, this will be an excused absence.
-However, a parental excuse is required when your child returns to school following a stay at home due to weather conditions.
+However, a parental excuse is required when your child returns to school the following day.

 In the event of a late start, time should be calculated by adding the announced delay to the regular time.
-For example, if the bus usually picks up your child at 8:20am for the school opening at 8:50am, a two-hour late start would mean a bus pick up of 10:20am for the 10:50am start.
+For example, if the bus usually picks up your child at 8:20 AM for the school opening at 9:00 AM, a two-hour late start would mean a bus pick up of 10:20 AM for the 11:00 AM start.

 School may be dismissed early if a severe storm or emergency arises.
-Parents should make provisions with neighbors to take care of children in the event that parents would not be home.
+Parents should make arrangements with neighbors to take care of children in the event that parents would not be home.